Shopping for gifts can be difficult.

 Is the toy easy to clean and safe?

 Babies and young toddlers explore and learn about objects by putting them in their mouths.
-If the item you are purchasing is a choking hazard, has sharp pieces or is difficult to clean, reconsider this as an option.
+If the item you are purchasing is very small, has sharp pieces or is difficult to clean, reconsider this as an option.

 Gift Ideas for Babies